Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 # List of code smells

-## Code Smell 1: [Write the code smell name]
+## Code Smell 1: Long Method

-### Code Smell Category: [Write the code smell category name]
+### Code Smell Category: Bloaters

 ### List of classes and line numbers involved:

-* [Write a class and list of line numbers, one class per asterisk, that describe the smell]
+Seaweed.java, method <name> is draw, Line 44-65

 ### Description:

-[In your own words, explain how the description of the code smell applies to this particular code.]
+The method contains more than 10 lines.

 ### Solution:

-[In your own words, explain how you might solve this code smell: how would you refactor the code?]
+I will extract the method.

 ### Explanation

-[How does your solution get rid of the code smell?
-Write your explanation here.]
+Separate method draw into 2 method, method <draw_odd> contains the code for seaweed segment is odd numbered. method <draw_even> contains the code for seaweed segment is even numbered.
+Therefore, each method contains less than 10 line.

 ============================================================